Twitter’s big bet on topics and lists is just getting started

 In the end, the promise of Twitter’s topics lies in the individual tweets that people will see in their timelines.
 And so do the potential pitfalls.
 Machine language can handle the ongoing heavy lifting of separating exemplary tweets from chaff, though what the company is trying to accomplish is still new enough that the machines need help with quality control.
 “There’s quite a lot of technology to scale that, and quite a lot of humans in the loop to make sure that that content is healthy and relevant,” says Wise.
 Further improving the tweet-selection process is a major priority for 2020.

-The key thing to understand is that topics aren’t just officially-sanctioned Twitter lists, with the company compiling rosters of pertinent accounts and then shoveling them in their entirety into a user’s feed.
+The key thing to understand is that topics aren’t just officially sanctioned Twitter lists, with the company compiling rosters of pertinent accounts and then shoveling them in their entirety into a user’s feed.
 If, like Beykpour, you’re into men’s tennis, you’ve always been able to follow other Twitter users who tweet a lot about the subject—because they play it, cover it, or just plain love it.
 But nobody tweets exclusively about men’s tennis.
 Topics are meant to be smart enough to ignore anything that’s, well, off-topic—even if the person doing the tweeting is Roger Federer.

 Conversely, topics should also identify worthy men’s tennis tweets even if they’re from people who haven’t achieved a huge measure of Twitter fame tweeting about the subject, and might not even do it all that often.
 “Absent this feature, I’m forced to make up kind of a strange trade-off,” says Beykpour.
 “I either follow them and see everything, or I don’t follow them and I don’t get the best men’s tennis experience.”